Website Accessibility Guidelines and Standards to Use in 2020

 The Consortium has authored a set of Web Content Accessibility Guidelines to provide a relatively simple framework for web designers and builders to maximize the website accessibility nature, the majority of which are – thankfully – relatively easy for both amateur and professional developer to implement.

 Whatever reason you may have for building a website – whether it’s business or pleasure – you want the most people you can to enjoy it.
-We take a look at how you can achieve that, and guarantee your site can be used and enjoyed by every visitor.
+We take a look at how you can achieve that and guarantee your site can be used and enjoyed by every visitor.

 Many disabled users access websites through assistive technologies, like screenreaders.
-Screenreaders use an array of innovative technologies to provide a spoken narrative, or a Braille display to users who need them.
+Screenreaders use an array of innovative technologies to provide a spoken narrative or a Braille display to users who need them.

-Screenreaders work through web pages in a linear fashion, which is very different to most web users who scan through pages.
+Screenreaders work through web pages in a linear fashion, which is very different from most web users who scan through pages.
 The good news is that adept users can skip through pages quickly and efficiently, tabbing between sections.
 There are some simple ways you can make your site better for screenreader technologies.

 The first way to improve website accessibility is to ensure you use the correct title tags, with <h1> only used for the primary title of the page.
-Make sure you don’t skip between levels (moving from <h1> to <h4> for example) because the user’s screenreader may think something is missing.
+Make sure you don’t skip between levels (moving from <h1> to <h4> for example) because the user’s screen reader may think something is missing.